-Royal Air Force Air Cadets and staff from 121 (Nuneaton) Squadron have been out in the streets of their home town helping with the RBL Poppy Appeal collection.
+Royal Air Force Air Cadets and staff from 121 (Nuneaton) Squadron have been back out in the streets of their home town helping with the RBL Poppy Appeal collection.

 Over the past three weeks, the cadets joined other Poppy Appeal collectors as the general public made donations towards the Nuneaton & Stockingford Royal British Legion Poppy Appeal.